 The Scott catalog usually determined the prices of stamps that have been both used for postage and revenue, such as the KUT stamps.
 They were generally defined by looking at fiscal cancels, which is a manuscript, pen, or colored cancel, which indicates if the stamp has been indeed subjected to fiscal use.
 Those revenue uses are usually priced at a low percentage of the postally used value.
 For the last twenty years, the ratio of fiscal compared to postal cancels has been leaning more on the fiscal side.
 However, it’s good to note that there are forgers, unfortunately, that have removed the fiscal cancels and attempted to regum the stamps for them to sell them as a mint stamp, one that is its original state of issue.

 Nevertheless, these high-value British stamps are very rare and are beautifully printed.
 Some rich philatelists or stamp collectors bought these expensive stamps.
 Today, it is considerably more precious than its printed value of 100 pounds.

 Stamps in Culture

 Stamps aren’t dead yet, but gone are the times when kids would rush to the mailbox and snatch the letters from their parents to get that unique stamp from an overseas pal or loved one.
 Nevertheless, stamps surely had left a significant mark in the history of communication around the world.
 And, while we don’t write personal letters anymore – thanks to technology – we still receive mail with stamps abundantly for business purposes.
-To keep your mail organized, here are some valuable tools you should check.

 - What’s the origin of the words post-box, postage, post office, and postman?